ecliptik/envconsul-demo/README.md

 aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)
 ```

-Apply configmap and deployment which will run envconsul in an init container, copy it to the binary to `/envconsul` in the nginx container and use the configmap to communicate with vault and create env vars.
+Apply configmap and deployment which will run envconsul in an init container, copy it to the binary to `/envconsul` in the sinatra container and use the configmap to communicate with vault and create env vars.

+## Testing Env Var Exposure

+Expected behavior.

+Host and Container env vars should be exposed, and only exposed at the container/app level.

+### Host

+If using Amazon Linux 2, find the container id of the running sinatra and envconsul processes.
+Check these in `/var/lib/containers` and `/proc` for the PID and check for exposed env vars `AWS_KEY_ID` and `AWS_SECRET_KEY_ID`.

+### Container

+Shell into the pod/container running on EKS with `kubectl exec -it pod-id -c sinatra` and run `env` to check for exposed env vars `AWS_KEY_ID` and `AWS_SECRET_KEY_ID`

+### App

+The sinatra app will return the ENV vars for `foo` and `excited` as plaintext when htting the endpoint on `/environment`.